-It is grown in one of the highest altitude regions of the island, the Adjuntas region.
-Its peculiar name comes from the expression of an Andalusian when he tasted this coffee for the first time.
+The brand plants its coffee in one of the highest altitude regions of the island: the Adjuntas region.
+Its peculiar name comes from the expression marvelled Andaluces gave when they first tasted this coffee.

 6. Don Ruiz

-Don Ruiz coffee is part of a family company for four generations.
+Don Ruiz coffee is part of a family company that’s been around for four generations.
 Its plantation is located in the mountains of Yauco at more than 3000 meters above sea level.

 The entire process, from cultivation to drying and sorting, is manually carried out.
-It is one of the best-selling brands of Puerto Rican coffee on the island.
+It is one of the successful brands among Puerto Rico coffee producers.

-It is one of the coffee companies qualified as “nature friendly”.
-Using ecological tools that recycle water and reduce CO2 emissions during the drying process.
+Also, Don Ruiz is one of the coffee companies qualified as “nature friendly”.
+Their growers use ecological tools that recycle water and reduce CO2 emissions during the drying process.

 The Don Ruiz hacienda also has a museum where you can learn more about the history of Puerto Rican coffee and the island’s customs.

 Like many Puerto Rican companies, this coffee has been produced for several generations by the same family.
-It has been located in the Lares region since 1989 and has a policy of making a 100% handmade product.
+It’s been in the Lares region since 1989 and has a policy of making a 100% handmade product.

-The planting and care of the plants are done by farmers.
-These same farmers will be in charge of harvesting, washing and preparing the beans for later roasting.
+The planting and care of the plants are done exclusively by expert farmers.
+These same farmers are in charge of harvesting, washing and preparing the beans for later roasting.

 9. Café Rico

-This technique helps to preserve the intense aroma of the coffee.
+This technique helps in preserving intense aroma of the coffee.
 Its headquarters are located in Ponce, on the southern coast of the island.

-The company has the only coffee tasting and cupping laboratory on the island.
+The company owns the only coffee tasting and cupping laboratory on the island.

-It is a 100% Arabica coffee.
-Its main plantation is located in the agricultural region of the center-north of the island.
+Salomé’s coffee is 100% Arabica.
+Its main plantation is located in the agricultural region of Mayagüez, at the center-north of the island.

-The final step of selecting the size and weight of the beans is very careful.
-It has a relatively mild flavor with a mixture of sweetness and acidity.
+The final step is, of course, selecting the size and weight of the beans very carefully.
+A meticulous selection is the reason behind Salomé’s distinct taste remains mild with a mixture of sweet and bitter.

-If you visit the Caribbean you cannot miss these coffees.
+If you visit the Caribe, you can’t miss these coffee brands.
 You will be able to taste the most varied options and choose the one that best suits your palate.